Get started with Spectra Assure Community

 Navigate the Overview sectionโ

-The Overview report section shows the key risks in the analyzed software package and provides insight into its quality at a glance.
+The Overview report section shows the key risks in the analyzed software package.
 The look and feel of the Overview section is quite similar to the SAFE report Summary page.

 For every package on Spectra Assure Community, Overview contains the following:

-Package metadata cards - total number of downloads, maintainers, dependencies declared in the package manifest, and packages that depend on this package version (dependents)
+- Popularity cards - total number of downloads, contributors, dependencies declared in the package manifest, and packages that depend on this package version (dependents).
+The numbers on the Contributor and Declared Dependencies cards are clickable and take you to the corresponding tabs in the report

 Understand the SAFE verdictโ